prasannjeet/springboot-angular-mongo-battleship/readme.md

 - The board is set randomly for all the players currently.
 - No validations have been done in the text boxes.
 As a result, the game might fail if username contains characters other than alphabets and numerals.
-- Currently, the game will run only in localhost.
+- ~~Currently, the game will run only in localhost.~~
+- The game is now deployed [here](https://battlefield-spring.herokuapp.com/#/battleboard) after a few tweaks in server routing configurations.
 - No tests have been implemented yet.
 - There is no AI opponent currently.
 - The design of the application can be improved.